SharePoint Online is not only quick, compliant and reliable, but simple to use as well.

 Work on your file structure

 SharePoint Online comes with a very different structure.
-It is therefore a good idea to flatten out your overall folder structure prior to any migration.
+It is therefore a good idea to flatten out your overall folder structure prior to when you migrate a file share to SharePoint Online.
 One excellent way of doing this is carrying out an audit to find out who has access to which folders via file share.
 By finding this information out, you can then use it to form the backbone of your team sites in SharePoint.

 Think about old document versions before migration